-I left the meditation centre at Yala Last Friday and since then the memory has grown and blossomed in my mind.
+I left the meditation centre at Yala Last Friday and since then the memory has blossomed.

 There was no mucking around; voices were heard, questions were asked and everyone was intent.
 I hope the picture before you is vivid as I took none that night.
-I was reminded of my experience as a parent helper in my youngest’s primary class, where despite the teacher’s skill, it nevertheless took relentless effort to keep the children “on task”.
+I couldn’t help but contrast it with my experience as a parent helper in my youngest’s primary class, where despite the teacher’s skill, it nevertheless took relentless effort to keep the children “on task”.

 In all this has been a long trip: 1100 miles in the air, 900 on some pretty sketchy and “eventful” roads.